Novivy/wow-hc-addon/README.md

+## TODO
+- UNTALENTED achievement (added in Achievements.lua, but need option to prevent using talents)

 ## Changelog for next update
 - Settings checkbox for Marathon Runner achievement, blocking learning riding skill
 - Settings checkbox for Help Yourself achievement, auto abandoning non-class or profession quests